System Design Space

 Interview as engineering retrospective

-The conversation with Anders Hejlsberg ties C# and TypeScript into one evolutionary narrative of language and tooling design.
+The conversation with Anders Hejlsberg ties C# and TypeScript into one line: language, tools, and safe evolution have to be designed together.

 How C# and TypeScript evolved